gvwilson/thirdbit/src/fiction/in-heck/index.md

 She closed her eyes.
 Had she really seen Special Blazes on the ceiling of the bunker?
-Was he really going to deliver Sindy to Central, or was Patient in Darkness trying to trick her so that— so that—
+Was he really going to deliver Sindy to Consensus, or was Patient in Darkness trying to trick her so that— so that—